 Other smaller Belgian Christmas markets that might be worth a visit

-Anyway, if you are looking for even more Christmas markets in Belgium, here are a few more suggestions:
+Anyway, if you are looking for even more Christmas markets in Belgium, here are a few additional suggestions for the nicest ones:

-- Mechelen is just a short train ride from Brussels and is such a nice little town to visit as a day trip.
-It hosts a nice Christmas market on a few weekends before Christmas.
-Here you can find practical information for visiting Mechelen Christmas market.
+- Mechelen is just a short train ride from Brussels and is such a nice little town to visit on a day trip.
+It hosts a nice Christmas Market on a few weekends before Christmas.

-- Ypres hosts a very cosy Christmas market as well and it makes for a perfect day trip, in combination withe the World War I Battlefields near Ypres.
-Here you can find more practical information about Ypres Christmas market.
+- Ypres hosts a very cozy Christmas Market as well and it makes for a perfect day trip, in combination with the World War I Battlefields near Ypres.

-- Namur also hosts a Christmas market in December.
-I wouldn’t go there just for the Christmas market alone, but it’s a nice town to visit, so if you are there anyway, you can just as well combine the sightseeing with some ice skating or mulled wine.
+- Namur also hosts a Christmas Market in December.
+I wouldn’t go there just for the Christmas market alone, but it’s a very nice town to visit.
+So if you are there anyway, you can just as well combine the sightseeing with some ice skating or mulled wine.
 More information can be found here.

 - Caves of Wonck (Les Grottes de Wonck).
 This artisanal Christmas market near Liege is unique due to its setting in a cave, but is only open one weekend in December.
 Nice to see if you are nearby, but I wouldn’t go out of my way for it.
-More information here.
-In fact, if you are intrigued by an idea of a Christmas market in a cave, I’d rather recommend the one in Valkenburg, just over the border in the Netherlands.
+In fact, if you are intrigued by the idea of a Christmas market in a cave, I’d rather recommend the one in Valkenburg, just over the border in the Netherlands.

 Where to stay for visiting Christmas markets in Belgium

 You should know that Belgium is a rather small country and all the main towns have good railway connections.
 You can easily stay in one place and just make day trips to the other towns from there.
-I recommend to choose either Brussels or Antwerp as your home base.
+I recommend choosing either Brussels or Antwerp as your home base.